hmchen47/Programming/WebDev/Frontend-W3C/4-CSSBasics/03-Selectors.md

 ##### Formats

 + JPEG - Possibly the most common image format used on the web, because it does a good job of compressing colorful, complex images into reasonably sized files.
 JPEG is often used for photos because otherwise, photos can take a very long time to load.
 + PNG - Provides a higher quality image, but you pay for it with a larger file size.
-PNG also has the ability to have transparent backgrounds, so you'll often see this used for graphics as part of the page's layout.
+PNG also has the ability to have _transparent backgrounds_, so you'll often see this used for graphics as part of the page's layout.
 + GIF - Supports moving images and transparent backgrounds.
 These can be especially large files so try to use sparingly!